sstraccialini/k-means/README.md

 ### Notes
 - how to randomly choose init centroids: ok uniformly on data?
-- is it useful kmeans++ for initialization?
+- kmeans++ for initialization?
-- there will never be a centroid with no points associated (?)
+- there will never be a centroid with no points assigned(?)
+- May handle arrays.
+May be optimized using arrays.

 ## Accuracy